raunaks42/CulinaryMagic/README.md

 More about the site in Report.pdf. <br/>
 Last Modified: Nov 2018<br/> <br/>
 Content by Amrita Sengupta.</br>
-Contributors: Raunak Sengupta, Sarthak Gupta, Mehul Mathur
+Contributors: Raunak Sengupta, Sarthak Gupta, Mehul Thakral